Key takeaways

 How do shared appreciation mortgages work?

-You might also come across a shared appreciation loan that phases out the appreciation share over time.
-In this scenario, the percentage you owe the lender upon selling the home decreases periodically until it’s completely phased out.
+• The lender’s share of appreciation phases out over time.
+In this scenario, the percentage you owe the lender decreases periodically until it’s completely phased out.

-Say you bought a home for $330,000 with a shared appreciation loan that gives the lender a 20% share.
+Say you bought a home for $330,000 with a shared appreciation loan that gives the lender a 20 percent share.
 A decade later, you sell the home for $485,000.
-At that point, you’d owe your lender $31,000, or its appreciation share:
+At that point, you’d owe your lender $31,000, or its appreciation share.

 Shared appreciation vs. shared equity mortgages